- Location (Proximity) - 20 Minute flight Northwest of Antigua, 20 minute flight South of St. Maarten, 3 hours from Miami, 4 hours from New York.

 - Tipping - Most hotels and restaurants automatically add in a 10% service charge.
 You may give additional tips if service warrants it.

 - ATMs - All four banks in St. Kitts have ATMs in Basseterre.
 The St Kitts Nevis Anguilla National Bank has a number of others at various places around the island.
 CIBC/First Caribbean has an ATM dispensing cash only in the lobby of the Sugar Bay Club in Frigate Bay.
-All the banks in downtown Basseterre on the Circus.
-The Bank of Nova Scotia also has a location in Birdrock.
-Scotia Bank inside the Basseterre branch and the Marriott Casino ATM give US currency but only works with Visa, M/C and debit cards on Cirrus network.
+All the banks in downtown Basseterre are located around or on the Circus.
+The Republic Bank (formerly the Bank of Nova Scotia) also has a location in Birdrock.
+The ATM for Republic Bank inside the Basseterre branch (bank opening times will apply) and the Marriott Casino ATM give US currency but only works with Visa, M/C and debit cards on Cirrus network.
 Most ATMs will give funds in EC dollars.

 - Credit Cards - Most hotels, restaurants and businesses take all major credit cards.
 American Express is not accepted widely.
 Do not assume you can pay by credit card.